 Want to know more? — Subscribe

-The healthcare business is being virtualized on every level from consumer to provider and telemedicine as a whole is experiencing a huge boom right now.
+The healthcare business is being virtualized on every level from consumer to provider and telemedicine app development solution is experiencing a huge boom right now.

-We've talked about reasons to develop a telemedicine platform in 2021 and how the market is predicted to grow exponentially to reach $175 billion in 2026.
+We've already talked about reasons to develop a telemedicine platform and how the market is predicted to grow exponentially to reach $175 billion in 2026.

-This post covers the benefits and opportunities of entering the telehealth product race right now, an overview of the niches in telehealth, as well as what costs the telemedicine software development process entails.
-We will also share Softermii's field experience you may find valuable.
+This telemedicine app development guide covers the benefits and opportunities of entering the telehealth product race right now, an overview of the niches in telehealth, as well as what costs the telemedicine software development process entails.
+It aims to help with understanding of the main pain points in the telehealth development and integration as well as how to hire telemedicine app developers in the easiest way.

 The Health Resources and Services Administration defines telehealth as "the use of electronic information and telecommunication technologies to support long-distance clinical health care, patient and professional health-related education, public health, and health administration."
 In practice, it means services video medical consultations, remote monitoring, telehealth nursing, remote physical and psychological therapy.